Product Version: 9.0

-To make VSS work on Linux guest OS, you need to put custom scripts called pre-freeze-script and post-thaw-script into
+To make application-aware mode work on Linux guest OS, you need to put custom scripts called

 /usr/sbin directory and give them executive permissions.
-When the backup job starts running, NAKIVO Backup & Replication triggers these scripts.
+When the backup job starts running, NAKIVO Backup & Replication triggers these scripts prior to making snapshots of LVM volumes.

 When a non-root user is used, scripts invocation will be done via